JarKz/dotfiles/config/nvim/README.md

 * `roobert/search-replace.nvim`
   - replacing something by pattern
   - useful when, even if you using DRY code, your code have some weird or worst naming then you can replace it by pattern
-  - but maintainer not upgrading this plugin by addin similar changes and I will fork it:
+  - but maintainer not upgrading this plugin by addin similar changes and I made fork it:
     - `JarKz/search-replace-additional-configuration.nvim`
       - contains two patterns: "range" ([read more here](https://neovim.io/doc/user/usr_10.html#10.3)) and part of regex pattern like global, insensitive...
 * `nvim-treesitter/nvim-treesitter`